sokolov-group/prism/README.md

 5) Run tests to make sure the code is working properly

 # How to use

-Prism is dependent on PySCF, and MR-ADC calculations are based on both SCF and MCSCF calculations.
-Thus to run an MR-ADC calculation in the Python3 interpreter or in a Python3 script, the following will need to be imported:
+The Prism calculations are run by means of creating and executing a Python script, which serves as the input file.
+The electronic structure methods implemented in Prism require one- and two-electron integrals, molecular orbitals, and reference wavefunctions, which must be computed using PySCF.
+To set up a calculation with Prism, import the following modules (in addition to any others you may need):

 ```python
 from pyscf import gto, scf, mcscf